sclarkstone/milestoneProject2/README.md

 * Header top (home page main image)

-    * The home page main image is a photograph made up of dogs so that users can immediatly visualise the context of the site.
+    * The home page main image is a photograph of a typical UK beach which immediatly gives the context of the site.
-    * The image has an overlay with text that describes the exact purpose of the site
-    * the image is repeated horizontally so that on larger screens it gives the illusion of more dogs.

 ![Large screen header top](assets/images/headerTopLargeScreen.png)
 ![Mobile screen header top](assets/images/headerTopMobileScreen.png)